-Contractors can trigger an IR35 investigation as a result of working in a particular sector, because of the work of HMRC's Transparent Benchmarking team, or though exhibiting behaviours that makes HMRC suspicious of your IR35 status.
+Contractors can trigger an IR35 investigation by HMRC as a result of working in a particular sector, because of the work of HMRC's Transparent Benchmarking team, or though exhibiting behaviours that makes HMRC suspicious of your IR35 status.
 HMRC are constantly monitoring businesses and use this data to refine their risk profiling and IR35 targeting.

 “The triggers of an IR35 review can be either direct, because a contractor meets HMRC’s IR35 risk criteria, or indirect, as a result of another investigation, such as into corporation tax, VAT or payroll,” explains Qdos Consulting’s IR35 expert Andy Vessey.